Seasons in the sunset - A seventy (+3) year old looks ahead and back

 The next song began, a deep bass: “Put your sweet lips a little closer to the phone.”
 The chords cut through me.

-I held out my arm.
-We started dancing again.
+I held out my arm and we started dancing again.
 “Anyway,” I said, “that’s what I’d like to do someday, live for a year or two in New York.
 Right in Manhattan.
 Not now, but with a family, you know?
-Go to shows, museums, see everything New York has to offer.
+Go to shows, museums, take it everything the city has to offer.
 Take the kids to Central Park.
 For a year or two”

 “That’d be nice,” she said.